CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 **Take this project with a grain of salt, *especially*** the `runClient` dev workspace.

 This project implements a Forge modding toolchain from first principles, using a *radically* different approach than MCP/ForgeGradle ever did.
 They patch source code, we install Forge like a jarmod.
 They remap sources, we remap binaries.
-The MCP parsers and remappers and jar mergers and jar processors and access-transformers and other components used in this plugin share no lineage with anything Forge or MCP ever used. *There are behavioral differences with just about all of these components.*

-Additionally: there's a healthy dose of secret strips of duct-tape used to get things working, some important aspects of modding that you can't do yet, and a lot that's just plain WIP.
+The MCP parsers and remappers and jar mergers and jar processors and access-transformers and other components used in this plugin share no lineage with anything Forge or MCP ever used. *There are behavioral differences with just about all of these components.* Additionally: there's a healthy dose of secret strips of duct-tape used to get things working, some important aspects of modding that you can't do yet, and a lot that's just plain WIP.

 I *strongly* suggest testing the release version of your mod often in a "real" Forge production environment, like a [Prism Launcher](https://prismlauncher.org/) Forge instance.
-I like writing a little shell script that invokes Gradle, copies the release `.jar` into the instance's `mods` directory, and setting it as the instance's prelaunch command.
 These workspaces are much more well-tested.

 Also: this should go without saying, but do not bother the official Forge community with support requests.

+# Notice

+Voldeloom contains a forked copy of some code from [FabricMC/stitch](https://github.com/fabricmc/stitch), moved into the `net.fabricmc.loom.yoinked.stitc` package.
+Stitch is licensed under the Apache License 2.0, so its license has been reproduced in `src/main/resources/STITCH_REDISTRIBUTION_NOTICE.md`.

 # Usage